Bill

 AI Summary

-This bill addresses how employers must handle court judgments related to wage payments by introducing new requirements for judgment debtor employers.
-Specifically, within 60 days of a final judgment against an employer requiring payment to an employee or the state, the employer must provide documentation to the Labor Commissioner showing either that the judgment is fully paid, a required bond has been posted, or the employer has entered into an approved installment payment agreement.
-If an employer fails to comply, they will be subject to a $2,500 civil penalty.
-Moreover, if the employer does not respond, the Labor Commissioner will send a written notice warning that the unsatisfied judgment will be submitted to the Employment Development Department's Tax Support Division as a potential tax fraud case.
-If the employer still does not comply within 90 days of receiving this notice, the Labor Commissioner must then provide the Employment Development Department with a summary of the judgment and detailed identifying information about the persons or entities liable for payment, including names, social security numbers, taxpayer identification numbers, and addresses.
-The bill aims to ensure employers are held accountable for court-ordered wage payments and creates a mechanism for state agencies to track and potentially enforce these judgments.
+This bill adds a new section to California's Labor Code that requires employers who have a final judgment against them for unpaid wages or other labor law violations to take specific actions within 60 days of the judgment.
+The employer must either fully satisfy the judgment, post a required bond, or enter into an approved installment payment agreement.
+If the employer fails to do so, they will be subject to a $2,500 civil penalty issued by the Labor Commissioner.
+Furthermore, if the employer does not comply, the Labor Commissioner will send a written notice warning that the unsatisfied judgment will be reported to the Employment Development Department's Tax Support Division as a potential tax fraud case.
+If the employer still does not comply within 90 days of this notice, the Labor Commissioner must provide the Employment Development Department with a summary of the judgment and detailed identifying information about the liable persons or entities, including social security numbers, tax identification numbers, and addresses.
+This bill aims to create a stronger enforcement mechanism for ensuring that employers pay court-ordered judgments related to labor law violations.

 Committee Categories